US woman arrested in cold case death of young son 23 years ago

 DNA collected from Black earlier this year linked her to the remains, authorities said.

 "For far too long, this precious little boy had no name and no story," Boston said in the news release.

-"Through the tireless efforts of several individuals and organizations who were determined not to let this boy be forgotten, William has been identified, and justice will be served in his memory."
+"Through the tireless efforts of several individuals and organisations who were determined not to let this boy be forgotten, William has been identified, and justice will be served in his memory."

-Angeline Hartmann, spokesperson for the National Centre for Missing & Exploited Children, said the case demonstrates "why we never give up hope."
+Angeline Hartmann, spokeswoman for the National Centre for Missing & Exploited Children, said the case demonstrates "why we never give up hope".

 "For more than two decades, a woman in Charlotte who knew William and his mother followed her gut feeling that something wasn't right and kept looking for him," Hartmann said in the release.

 "We're grateful she never stopped until she found a rendering of William online and gave investigators the missing piece to help solve this 23-year-old mystery."

 Boston is asking anyone who may have known Black or William at the time of the boy's death to call her office.